d2l-ai/d2l-vi/chapter_convolutional-neural-networks/padding-and-strides_vn.md

 ## *dịch tiêu đề phía trên*

 <!--
-As described above, one tricky issue when applying convolutional layers is that of losing pixels on the perimeter of our image.
+As described above, one tricky issue when applying convolutional layers is that we tend to lose pixels on the perimeter of our image.
 Since we typically use small kernels, for any given convolution, we might only lose a few pixels, but this can add up as we apply many successive convolutional layers.
 One straightforward solution to this problem is to add extra pixels of filler around the boundary of our input image, thus increasing the effective size of the image.
 Typically, we set the values of the extra pixels to $0$.